miramamdoh23/miramamdoh/README.md

 </div>

 **🎯 What it does:**
-Classifies movie reviews as positive/negative using deep learning models (LSTM + BERT)
+Classifies movie reviews as positive/negative using deep learning models (LSTM + BERT) with 88% accuracy on test dataset

 **🔧 Built with:**
 - 🧠 TensorFlow & PyTorch